VitaCures

 5.1 Complications of Crohn’s Disease:

-• Fistulas: Abnormal connections between different parts of the bowel or between the bowel and other organs.
+• Fistulas: abnormal connections between different parts of the bowel or between the bowel and other organs.

 • Strictures: Narrowing of the intestines due to scar tissue, leading to bowel obstruction.